rbleggi/tech-pocs/scala-3/grocery-todo-list/README.md

 ## **Features**

-- **Comprehensive Grocery Management** → Add, remove, and mark items as done
+- **Comprehensive Grocery Management** → Add, remove, and mark items as done.
-- **Action History** → Undo and redo functionality
+- **Action History** → Undo and redo functionality for better control.
-- **Command Pattern** → Actions are encapsulated as commands for easy extension
+- **Command Pattern** → Actions are encapsulated as commands for easy extension and maintainability.
-- **No Boilerplate** → Clean, straightforward implementation
+- **No Boilerplate** → Clean, straightforward implementation.
-- **Immutable Data** → Leverages Scala's immutability for safer code
+- **Immutable Data** → Leverages Scala's immutability for safer and more predictable code.

 ---